TovRudyy/KapitanPOP/README.md

 * Improve execution times and memory usage when analysing traces (kapitanPOP.py)
 * Benchmark KapitanPOP
 * Proof-of-concept running KapitanPOP using multiples nodes through Dask

+## Disclaimer
+KapitanPOP is at the moment in a continuous developing & testing phase, therefore you should use it on your own responsibility.
+You might encounter bugs, wrong results and cases where the software crashes or, in the worst cases, devours your entire memory and does not finish.
+If, unfortunately, you experience any problem mentioned above, you are welcome to open an issue or send an email to oleksandr.rudyy@hlrs.de describing your finding.